 The next morning, we read the news coverage.
 Eight people had died, 11 went into cardiac arrest (at least one would later be declared brain-dead), and hundreds were treated for injuries.
 The second day of the festival had been canceled, and we had messages from friends, family, and coworkers asking if we were okay.
 We were confronted head-on with needing to reset our understanding of what we’d experienced, and just how dangerous it had been.
 How lucky we were to have started backing out right when we did.

-One thing that I think hasn’t yet received nearly enough attention was the crowd barrier design.
+One thing that I think hasn’t yet received nearly enough attention is the crowd barrier design used that night.
 Two mosh pits (left and right) were set up in front of the stage, both of which only let people in from one side and had no way out through the back.

-Shortly after the show, lawsuits started coming in, Travis Scott refunded all ticketholders, a makeshift memorial for the deceased was set up at the festival site, Fortnite removed Travis Scott items from their store, Apple Music scrubbed their social media of posts promoting the event, and TikTok went crazy with bogus claims of people being drugged en masse in the crowd and the concert being a satanic sacrifice.
+Shortly after the show, lawsuits started coming in, Travis Scott refunded all ticket holders, a makeshift memorial for the dead was set up at the festival site, Fortnite removed Travis Scott items from their store, Apple Music scrubbed their social media of posts promoting the event, and TikTok went crazy with bogus claims of people being drugged en masse in the crowd and the concert being a satanic sacrifice.

 For our part, with the second day of the festival canceled, Meena and I went to see Houston’s NASA Space Center.
 I cried during their video about constructing the International Space Station in fucking space.
 We then flew home with sore bodies, a few bruises, and our complex emotions over having enjoyed a night where too many people found themselves trapped in hell.

-A note on tone: I tried to write this straight without a lot of commentary (so people can form their own opinions) and avoid any unearned attempts to make myself look good, much less like a hero.
+A note on tone: I tried to write this straight—without a lot of commentary—so people can form their own opinions.
+I’ve also tried to avoid any unearned attempts at making myself look good.